kesmit13/DrumaticAffect/README.md

 The idea came about to have a hardware device send the tap signal rather than a person.
 This would give a very exact tempo that could be set simply be dialing in the correct tempo on the device and having it send emulated taps to the footswitch input.
 That device is the **Drumatic Affect**.
+I came across [another project](https://www.instructables.com/Arduino-Metronome/) that had some overlap, started with that and continued to modify it until it fit the new purpose.

 ## Schematic